Morfly/pendant/README.md

 SRCS = ["io/morfly/Main.kt"]
 ```

-Regular `listOf` function from Kotlin also works perfectly well.
-However, having `list[]` function is useful when you're copy-pasting actual Starlark code in your Kotlin file.
+Regular `listOf` function from Kotlin standard library also works perfectly well.
+However, having `list[]` function is convenient when you're copy-pasting actual Starlark code in your Kotlin file.
 This way you would need to do less editing to make it compilable in your code generator program.

 ### Dictionary expressions
 Similarly to list expressions, Kotlin does not have dictionary expressions in its syntax.
 However, the `dict` function could be used to achieve the same result.